miex0r/vue3-treeselect/README.md

 NODE 16
-Fixes for search / list management from dusal:vue-treeselect:master
+Fixes for search / list management from dusal:vue-treeselect:master also fixed the issue where if you click a check it opens all the options..

+To build:
+$ npm run build

-... after build find and replace all
+After build find and replace all in the dist folder
-...

 var h = this.$createElement;
 ,"$createElement"
 this.$createElement;